liam-kelley/SMA_Projet/README.md

 - clear_messages_from_pile(self, agent_id)
 - move_agent_to_first_initiative(self, agent)

-3. PillarAgent :
+**PillarAgent** :
 Pillar "agent".
-Has a height ranging from 0 to self.model.max_pillar_height -1 except the center pillar which has a height of max_pillar_height.
+Has a height ranging from 0 to self.model.max_pillar_height -1.
-A pillar MUST be an agent to be visualized in mesa.
+The center pillar is an aexception, it has a height of max_pillar_height.

 Pillars aren't scheduled in the scheduler because they aren't an agent in an SMA approach.
-(They aren't agents, but they must inherit the mesa.Agent class to be represented.)
+(This class does inherit mes.Agent, but they aren't agents Tthey must inherit the mesa.Agent class to be visualized in mesa when we aren't changing the javascript visualization library, which we didn't do.)

-Their height is converted to a corresponding color value
+Their height is converted to a corresponding lightness value for visualizing purposes.

-4. GamerAgent :
+**GamerAgent** :